-The poster image and press advertisement discussed here (Figs. 2 and 3) were produced by the British NGO Christian Aid for “Christian Aid Week” in 1990.
-As the priming April communication materials for it major annual fundraising drive, they occupied a prominent place in Christian Aid’s fundraising calendar that year.
-These advertisements were deliberately designed to be positive; they represent the first step towards new strategies of representation for Christian Aid at the time.
+The poster image and press advertisement discussed here (Figures 11.2 and 11.3) were produced by the British NGO Christian Aid for “Christian Aid Week” in 1990.
+As the priming April communication materials for its major annual fundraising drive, they occupied a prominent place in Christian Aid’s fundraising calendar that year.
+These advertisements were deliberately designed to be positive; they represent the first step toward new strategies of representation for Christian Aid at the time.

 Fig. 11.2 Here

 Christian Aid became well known for its distinct methods of communication and its adherence to new development ideals, which emphasized partnership, empowerment, and participation as principal development goals.
 These materials, although not typical of Christian Aid’s fundraising strategies in the long term, were definitively of the moment.
 They received widespread approval from other members of the British NGO community, who embraced these images as positive and as making the right kind of statement.
 This was partly attributable to their perceived political nature.
-The 1989–90 series of Christian Aid appeals, of which the poster and press advertisement formed a significant component, had a theme of bringing Third World problems closer to home [Fig. 11.3].
-While the 1989 September poster and press advertisement urged “Make Water Public” (in reference to the privatization of water in the UK), the Christian Aid Week statement was “The World is Our Community, This is our Charge.”
+The 1989–90 series of Christian Aid appeals, of which the poster and press advertisement formed a significant component, had a theme of bringing Third World problems closer to home (Figure 11.3).
+While the 1989 September poster and press advertisement urged “Make Water Public” (in reference to the privatization of water in the United Kingdom), the Christian Aid Week statement was “The World Is Our Community, This Is Our Charge.”

 Fig. 11.3 Here